How we got here

 June 2009:

-Sophie Howarth from the School of Life likes the idea and we start plotting how to sell Mindapples products in their shop.
+Sophie Howarth from the School of Life loves the idea and we start plotting how to sell Mindapples products in their shop.

-I get a bit tired and stressed out and take some time off to sleep.
+I get a bit tired again and take some time off to sleep.

 July 2009: